lamritha/fragments/README.md

 - Node.js 20+
 - npm
 - Git
-- Docker (for containerized builds and deployment)
+- Docker (for containerized builds, local AWS emulation, and deployment)
+- [Hurl](https://hurl.dev/) (for integration tests; also installed as an npm devDependency)
 - `curl` (on Windows PowerShell, use `curl.exe`, not `curl`)
 - `jq` (optional, for JSON pretty-printing in the terminal)
+- AWS CLI (optional, for `scripts/local-aws-setup.sh` against MiniStack / DynamoDB Local)

 ---